 If customers select the Splunk Archive option they can specify the Retention Period for that archive.
 The Retention Period is based on the entitlement selected when the customer subscribed to the service.

-Once the options are set, such as the Size, or the Searchable time criteria is met, the data is rolled into Spunk Archive.
+Once the options are set, such as the Size, or the Searchable time criteria is met, the data is rolled into Splunk Archive.
 As mentioned earlier, only when the data is successfully moved to the archive is it then deleted from Splunk Cloud Platform.
 That's it!

 Keep in mind that the day may arrive when a customer will be asked to restore data from the archive for an incident investigation or to meet a compliance request.
 With 4 simple clicks customers can easily restore the data from the archive into their Splunk Cloud Platform instance.